 A configuration is a set of all the states of all the parties and the set of currently undelivered messages.

-Definition: For a configuration $C$ let $val(C)$ be the decision value in the failure-free extension that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) with no failures.
+Definition 1: For a configuration $C$ let $E(C)$ be the failure-free extension that starts with configuration $C$ and runs in lockstep synchrony with no failures.
+In particular, all pending messages in $C$ arrive immediately, and all messages sent after that arrive after one lockstep delay.

 Definition of a $p$-pivot configuration: For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.

-In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is different from the decision value of its extension where no party sees any message from $p$ and all others are failure-free.
+In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is different from the decision value of its extension where no party sees any message from $p$ after $C$ and all others are failure-free.
 Compared to the definition of bi-valency, this definition is more explicit and constructive in terms of the extensions that lead to opposing decision values.

 Mobile delay adversary